Liquidation is the way to formally close a Limited Company. If the company is insolvent the process is called Creditor’s Voluntary Liquidation (CVL).

-- Is Creditor’s Voluntary Liquidation right for your business?
+- Is Liquidation right for your company?

 - How to implement a CVL

-- How will Liquidation affect Directors and Employees?
+- How are Directors and Employees affected?

-- What does a CVL cost?
+- What does Liquidation cost?

 When to use Creditor’s Voluntary Liquidation